-Beauty can be found almost everywhere in Morocco, whether you are by the ocean, while on a Morocco desert tour, in the white-washed seaside towns, in the Atlas Mountains…wherever you are in Morocco, it is a beautiful destination.
+Beauty can be found almost everywhere in Morocco, whether you are by the ocean, while on a Morocco tour, in the white-washed seaside towns, or while on a Morocco desert tour…wherever you are in Morocco, it is a beautiful destination.
 With this in mind, here are 4 laid-back, stunning, and authentic towns you should visit when you are in Morocco.

 A forgotten southern town located about 50min away from Agadir.
 Once you set foot in the city you instantly feel its sleepy, serene, nonchalant atmosphere that is disseminated through its streets, people, and fortified walls.
 The first thing that may strike you about Taroudant is that everyone uses bicycles to get around the town.
 This does not only make of it the most clean and eco-friendly town in Morocco, but it also gives it this unique vibe, as if everything in this town circulates in slow motion…as if it is stuck in the past.
 Everything about Taroudant is just right!
 Just about the right ingredients to make of it the number one heaven for those in search of the real authentic soul of Morocco, very far away from the crazy and hectic big cities.